What are continuous payment authorities (CPAs)?

 What are continuous payment authorities?

-In brief, a continuous payment authority (CPA) is a form of recurring payment set up by a merchant on behalf of a customer, using their debit or credit card information.
+A continuous payment authority (CPA) is a form of recurring payment set up by a merchant on behalf of a customer using their debit or credit card information.
 In order for a merchant to collect payments when they’re due using a CPA, they must get permission from a customer, known as a ‘standing authority’.

 In this post, we’ll go into more detail about CPAs, where they’re typically used, how they have become associated with disreputable companies, and alternatives for collecting recurring payments.